- General terms

 - Drivers – participants of the ongoing race season.

-- Stewards – people responsible for judging over the incidents reported by drivers.
+- Stewards – chosen people responsible for judging over the incidents reported by drivers.

 - Season – time span in which drivers are able to participate in league races, with preordained cars on scheduled tracks.